Baby Boomers, the Millennials on Your Team Were Not Raised in Your House

 We have all heard the term, helicopter parents.
 This reflects a Baby Boomer who will go to bat for their kid’s problems in their life because no one went to bat for the Baby Boomers when they were growing up.
-Baby Boomers also have a tendency to make many decisions on behalf of their kids/Millennials, yet those same Baby Boomers were trusted to make many decisions on their own.
+Baby Boomers also tend to make many decisions on behalf of their kids/Millennials, yet those same Baby Boomers were trusted to make many decisions on their own.
 Organized or supervised play days were used by Baby Boomers when their kids played together.
 In other words, they monitored their kid’s activity versus sending them out to play on their own.
-Ironically, back in my day, my mom, a traditionalist, would have opened the kitchen door at 8am in the morning and placed her shoe right between my shoulder blades, and kicked me out of the house.
+Ironically, back in my day, my mom, a traditionalist, would have opened the kitchen door at 8 am, placed her shoe right between my shoulder blades, and kicked me out of the house.
 Two rules; don’t die and be home before dinner.
-Compare that to the Millennials, (age 25-40) who have had more parents, teachers, coaches, and tutors telling them what to do.
-Are there exceptions, you better believe it.
+Compare that to the Millennials (age 25-40) who have had more parents, teachers, coaches, and tutors telling them what to do.
+Are there exceptions?
+You better believe it.

-Picture this scenario, a longer tenured leader calls a younger tenured team member into their workstation.
-The leader begins to tell the younger employee, they they will be giving them a chance to make a name for themselves in the organization.
+Picture this scenario; a longer tenured leader calls a younger tenured team member into their workstation.
+The leader begins to tell the younger employee they will be giving them a chance to make a name for themselves in the organization.
 In other words, they will get a chance to make a huge footprint to demonstrate what they can do.
 The Baby Boomer leader then tells the employee, “Since no one ever held my hand when growing up, I will not be holding your hand.”
 The leader then begins to sermonize the younger employee that a person cannot grow and develop by asking permission versus making a decision.
 The younger employee then asks, “What did you want me to do?”
-The leader responds, “See there you go again, asking me permission.
-Go out and give this project a shot and I will see you in two weeks.”
-Ironically, the leader begins to think they are the brightest person on the planet because they are giving their younger employer the power to use their own ingenuity.
-However, the younger employee then walks away feeling a bit anxious wondering what specifically the leader wants them to do.
+The leader responds, “See, there you go again, asking me permission.
+Go out and give this project a shot, and I will see you in two weeks.”
+Ironically, the leader begins to think they are the brightest person on the planet because they are giving the younger employer the power to use their own ingenuity.
+However, the younger employee then walks away feeling a bit anxious, wondering what specifically the leader wants them to do.